 Eastern South Africa Wildlife Tour: Kruger to Coast

-This South Africa Wildlife Tour is a journey through the eastern parts of South Africa is a journey characterised by diversity.
+This South Africa Wildlife Tour is a journey through the eastern parts of South Africa.
+It is a journey characterised by diversity.
 The habitats change dramatically over a relatively short distance, thanks in part to the significant altitudinal variation created by the Drakensberg Escarpment.
-With the changes in altitudes and habitats come associated changes in the bird and animal communities, and each day on this South Africa Wildlife Tour brings with it new species to be seen and new landscapes to behold.
+With the changes in altitudes and habitats come associated changes in the bird and animal communities, and each day on this Wildlife Tour in South Africa brings with it new species to be seen and new landscapes to behold.

 Depending on the time of the year one can see up to and over 300 species of bird (including 29 species of endemic and near endemic species), and 45 species of mammal, the latter group including Africa’s famous Big Five (Lion, Leopard, Elephant, Buffalo and both Black and White Rhino) as well as Cheetah and Wild Dog.
 All in all, this is a fantastic all-round natural history experience and a superb introduction to eastern South Africa.